sinclairzx81/typebox/readme.md

 ## Values

-Use the value module to perform common type operations on values.
-This module provides functionality to create, check and cast values into a given type.
-Note that this module internally uses dynamic type checking to perform these operations.
-For faster type checking performance, consider using either Ajv or the TypeBox [TypeCompiler](#compiler).
+Use the value module to perform common operations on values.
+If using the `.Check()` function for frequent type checking, consider using Ajv or the [TypeCompiler](#compiler) for additional performance.

  The value module is provided as an optional import.

 ```typescript
 import { Value } from '@sinclair/typebox/value'
 ```

 The following demonstrates its use.

 ```typescript
 const T = Type.Object({ x: Type.Number(), y: Type.Number() }, { additionalProperties: false })

 //--------------------------------------------------------------------------------------------